 Many other leadership positions (e.g., VP of sales) have direct reporting authority over their team members, but PMs (especially entry level PMs) will rarely have any formal reports (e.g., the engineers don't report to the PM).

 As a result, PMs need to earn the respect of their team members and lead via influence.
-Every PM has a different leadership style but it often is reflection on the strongest skills and experience they bring to the job.
+Every PM has a different leadership style but often it's rooted in the strongest skills and experience he/she brings to the job.
 For example, some PMs have a supernatural understanding of the customer and can use that insight to lead.
 Some PMs come from a technical background and can use their technical chops to earn the respect of the engineering team.